Hawaii Retirement Savings Program: Honolulu and Maui Employer Compliance Guide – RetirementMandate.com

 • Exempt: Employers already offering a qualifying retirement plan (401(k), 403(b), SEP-IRA, SIMPLE IRA, pension)

-Hawaii Saves is a payroll-deduction Roth IRA program.
+the Hawaii Retirement Savings Program is a payroll-deduction Roth IRA program.
 Covered employers must:

-1. Register with the Hawaii Saves program through the state portal
+1. Register with the Hawaii Retirement Savings Program program through the state portal

 2. Auto-enroll eligible employees at the default contribution rate